 This measurement is an estimate of the proportion of the crown silhouette involved in dieback.
 Two certified raters are required to make the estimate from opposite sides of the tree.
 Branches with prematurely dead terminals are considered to have dieback down to the next lower fork of equal size branch.
 Assume that large dead branches within the upper crown area died from the terminal down unless signs of girdling or breakage are present indicating that they died at the base first.
 To be considered for dieback, a branch must be 1 inch or less in diameter, at the point of attachment of the branch to another branch or bole.
 Snag branches -- large branches without small twigs under 2.5 cm (1 in) diameter, and usually with the bark absent or with dead bark peeling away -- are assumed to have died much earlier.
 They are not considered as part of the crown and are not included in the dieback percentage.
 Likewise, branch mortality at the base of the crown, assumed to be the result of shading, is not included in the measurement.
-The proportion of crown with crown dieback is rated using the 12-percentage-class system (Table 1).
-The presence of one dead branch tip, at least 10 cm (4 in) long, in the upper portion of the tree crown, is rated as the lowest class with dieback in the 5-percent class.
+The proportion of crown with crown dieback is rated using the 21-percentage-class system (Table 1).
+The presence of one Table 1.-New Twenty-one-class Rating System used since 2003.
+Percentage classes and acceptable range of observer variability for estimates of branch dieback, foliage transparency, and discoloration.

+dead branch tip, at least 10 cm (4 in) long, in the upper portion of the tree crown, is rated as the lowest class with dieback in the 5-percent class.
 When dead twigs are scattered throughout the crown, an estimate is made of the approximate proportion of foliage lost from the dead twigs, which is then recorded as the dieback percentage.

-In addition to normal dieback, extensive branch mortality, including snag branches, that might be affecting tree growth will be recorded in the notes The extent of the crown lost will be recorded in the same 10-percent classes.
+In addition to normal dieback, extensive branch mortality, including snag branches, that might be affecting tree growth will be recorded in the notes The extent of the crown lost will be recorded in the same 5-percent classes.